-- 7.7.1 Licensed charities or sub-charities involved in programs to improve the on-reserve safety and crime reduction of the HFN community may be eligible to use proceeds under the following conditions: - a) (Deleted Jul 2019) - b) any person or organization that undertakes to monitor, patrol, guard, or provide security for another person or the property or premises of another person or organization must be licensed in accordance with applicable law. - 7.7.2 Eligible uses of proceeds for community safety include: - a) the costs of training HFN community members in neighbourhood watch activities such as observing and reporting crime; - the training of HFN community members in the provision of alternative measures/rehabilitation programs such as victim/offender reconciliation and community service work programs; - c) the purchase, installation, operation, maintenance and repair of video surveillance systems to monitor community property; - d) the purchase or development of a facility from which community safety programs can be delivered (see Section 7.17); - e) the provision of security officers and third party security agencies to protect community property and ensure safety at community events (e.g., cultural events, community meetings); - f) the purchase of equipment or a facility for a volunteer fire department.
+- 7.7.1 Licensed charities or sub-charities involved in programs to improve the on-reserve safety and crime reduction of the HFN community may be eligible to use proceeds under the following conditions: - a) any person or organization that undertakes to monitor, patrol, guard, or provide security for another person or the property or premises of another person or organization must be licensed in accordance with applicable law. - 7.7.2 Eligible uses of proceeds for community safety include: - a) the costs of training HFN community members in neighbourhood watch activities such as observing and reporting crime; - b) the training of HFN community members in the provision of alternative measures/rehabilitation programs such as victim/offender reconciliation and community service work programs; - c) the purchase, installation, operation, maintenance and repair of video surveillance systems to monitor community property; - d) the purchase or development of a facility from which community safety programs can be delivered (see Section 7.17); - e) the provision of security officers and third-party security agencies to protect community property and ensure safety at community events (e.g., cultural events, community meetings); - f) the purchase of equipment or a facility for a volunteer fire department.
 Equipment must be specifically used for fighting fires or training volunteer fire fighters.
-Requests to use proceeds for volunteer fire departments must be submitted to and approved by AGLC before any proceeds are disbursed; and - g) animal control programs, as approved by AGLC. - 7.7.3 Proceeds must not be used to pay for the provision of traditional and/or tribal police officers.
+Requests to use proceeds for volunteer fire departments must be submitted to and approved by AGLC before any proceeds are disbursed; and - g) animal control programs, as approved by AGLC. - 7.7.3 Proceeds must not be used to pay for the provision of traditional and/or tribal police officers. - 7.7.4 Proceeds must not be used to create or enforce by-laws.